5 things you didn’t know about hybrid working

 5. The employer is also responsible for mental wellbeing

-There are many benefits to being able to work from home.
+There are many benefits to working from home.
 No commute means time saved and a smaller carbon footprint.
-It can completely change the work/life balance.
-It can result in fewer distractions and lead to improved concentration and productivity.
+It can improve work-life balance, reduce distractions, and even boost productivity.

-However, there are also a number of pitfalls to avoid for both employers and employees as there are fewer opportunities to meet and interact with each other.
-Did you know that the employer is required by law to protect home workers from stress, provide adequate mental health support and maintain social links?
-Simply put, this means that employees must not be excluded from the workplace community - even when working from home.
+That said, there are also pitfalls to avoid.
+With fewer opportunities to meet and interact in person, some employees risk feeling isolated.
+Employers are legally required to protect home workers from stress, provide appropriate mental health support, and maintain social connections.
+Simply put, staff must not be excluded from the workplace community, even when they’re working remotely.

 Technology